 - 1. At the time of the student's advancement to candidacy, the program must specify the means (See 2a-d below) by which the writing requirement is met. - 2.
 The writing requirement may be fulfilled by any of the following items: - (a) A course of courses specified by the program, provided these courses meet the requirements stated in "Objectives", above.
-Should the student pass all components other than writing, the student would receive credit for the course but would have to demonstrate writing competence - in some other way, specified by the program's writing policy. - (b) A survey of literature of proposal for thesis or project, if this task precedes advancement to candidacy. - (c) A qualifying exam with a substantial essay component, if the exam is completed prior to advancement to candidacy. - (d) A development process that spans several semesters, but is completed prior to advancement to candidacy.
-In this case, portfolio assessment of similar evaluative methods are appropriate.
+Should the student pass all components other than writing, the student would receive credit for the course but would have to demonstrate writing competence in some other way, specified by the program's writing policy. - (b) A survey of literature of proposal for thesis or project, if this task - (b) A survey of literature of proposal for thesis of project, if this ta precedes advancement to candidacy. - (c) A qualifying exam with a substantial essay component, if the exam is completed prior to advancement to candidacy. - (d) A development process that spans several semesters but is completed prior to advancement to candidacy.
+In this case, portfolio assessment of similar evaluative methods is appropriate.
 Schools that choose this approach must describe in writing the developmental process and specify faculty member(s) who will monitor it. - 3.
 Neither a passing score on the CSU Upper Divisions Writing Examination nor scores on the verbal portion of the Graduate Record Examination may be used to fulfill the graduate writing requirement. - 4.
 Each graduate program's writing policy is subject to review of and approval by the University Graduate Committee.
 Approved Academic Senate, April 26, 1999